apache/nuttx-apps/graphics/twm4nx/README.txt

     The Icon Manager window can be grabbed by the toolbar title and moved about on the window (the movement is not very smooth on the particular hardware that I am working with).
   2019-05-10:  A left click on the background brings up the main menu.
 At
     present there are only two options:  "Desktop" which will iconify all windows and "Twm4Nx Icon Manager" which will de-configy and/or raise the Icon Manager window to the top of the hierarchy.
 That latter option is only meaningful when the desktop is very crowded.

-    Further progress depends upon getting a some additional applications in place in the main menu in place.
-NxTerm is needed as is probably a clock.
-These would provide good illustrations of how to hook in an arbitrary application.
+  2019-05-13:  Added the NxTerm application.
+If enabled via
+    CONFIG_TWM4XN_NXTERM, there will now be a "NuttShell" enty in the Main Menu.
+When pressed, this will bring up an NSH session in a Twm4Nx window.

     Some known bugs yet-to-fixed.
 Surely there are more as will be revealed by additional testing:

-    1. The is a small artifact in the upper lefthand corner.
-I am not sure exactly what that is.
+    1. There is no way to resize a window
     2. The logic to move an icon on the desk top does not work.
     3. There is no calibration screen for touchscreen calibration.